KatherineMichel/portfolio/doc/what-i-am-paying-attention-to-in-2024.md

 ## Podcasts

-Interviews many of the movers and shakers of our time.
+Interviews many of the movers and shakers of our time
 * [Lex Fridman](https://www.youtube.com/c/lexfridman)

 An incredible example of hustle.
 His podcast put him on the map and helped him launch a career in VC, no small feat.
 Outstanding guests.